Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 assigned a Brain, but you can use the same Brain with more than one Agent.

 Use the Brain class directly, rather than a subclass.
-Brain behavior is determined by the brain type.
-During training, set your agent's brain type to **External**.
-To use the trained model, import the model file into the Unity project and change the brain type to **Internal**.
-See [Brains](Learning-Environment-Design-Brains.md) for details on using the different types of brains.
-You can extend the CoreBrain class to create different brain types if the four built-in types don't do what you need.
+Brain behavior is determined by the Brain type.
+During training, set your agent's Brain type to **External**.
+To use the trained model, import the model file into the Unity project and change the Brain type to **Internal**.
+See [Brains](Learning-Environment-Design-Brains.md) for details on using the different types of Brains.
+You can extend the CoreBrain class to create different Brain types if the four built-in types don't do what you need.

 The Brain class has several important properties that you can set using the Inspector window.
-These properties must be appropriate for the agents using the brain.
+These properties must be appropriate for the agents using the Brain.
 For example, the `Vector Observation Space Size` property must match the length of the feature vector created by an agent exactly.
 See [Agents](Learning-Environment-Design-Agents.md) for information about creating agents and setting up a Brain instance correctly.